 Human Resources keep reports private and secure.
 Information in reports is used to monitor potential threats to campus safety and to take steps to promote a safer environment.
 Reports are not formally investigated unless they indicate a pattern, predator, threats, violence, or weapons.
-To initiate an investigation, a person should file a complaint.
+To initiate an investigation, a person should file a formal complaint.

 Instructions for filing a Report:

 If a Lawrence student, faculty or staff member, or visitor describes incidents that could be considered discrimination or harassment: